leafac/leafac.com/curriculum-vitae.md

 - I improved the performance of a subsystem for importing users by a factor of 30x.
 - I was part of an agile team that did regular code-reviews, continuous integration and continuous delivery.
 - I worked remotely, while traveling.
-- I had to leave Raise Sistemas after six months because I got accepted into a Ph.D. program.
+- I had to leave Raise Sistemas after six months because I got accepted into a PhD program.

 Das Dad
 -------